osposweb/osposweb.github.io/OSPOS-development-index.md

-OSPOS is an open source application as evolution of [PHP Point Of Sale](https://github.com/daN4cat/PHP-Point-Of-Sale), when it used to be Open Source before becoming a commercial application.
+OSPOS is an open source application as evolution of [PHP Point Of Sale](https://github.com/daN4cat/PHP-Point-Of-Sale), when it used to be Open Source before it became a commercial application.
 Since that time the two applications diverged **OSPOS evolved in a robust application thanks to active contributors**, that small shops can use.

-We hope you already read the README before coming here, that should give you already a good hint **of what this software is about using MySQL DBMS as data backend and Apache2 as WEBSERVER render frontend**.
+We hope you already read the README before coming here, that should give you already a good hint **of what this software is about using MySQL as DBMS and Apache2 as webserver**.

 * [Tech: Installation](#tech-installation)
   * [Requirements: Software and Hardware](#requirements)